Trends have changed dramatically in the last year, so we wanted to uncover the truth about what’s really going on in the vacation rental space.

 - Family travel

 - …and “Flexcations”

 - More cost-effective tech solutions

 - Direct bookings

-Now we’ll take an in-depth look at rising trends and surprising statistics in the short-term rental market in 2021.
+Now we’ll take an in-depth look at rising trends and surprising vacation rental statistics in 2021.

 1.Vacation rentals fare better than hotels

 Experts predicted that the vacation rental market would reach USD 87.61 billion in 2020, but the pandemic has thrown these predictions off track.